Four smart planning tips for couples who live together

 Did you know that spouses may be entitled to monthly Social Security survivor benefits, as long as they are age 60 or older and have been married for at least nine months?2 That means the surviving spouse can collect their spouse’s Social Security check after they pass away.

 Unmarried couples, however, don’t have access to these benefits.
 One way to address that money gap is to purchase the right life insurance coverage, and make sure your partner is the beneficiary.
-A good policy can provide much-needed cash to pay for expenses after an income earner is gone.
-How much is enough?
-Explore guidelines about selecting the right amount of coverage.
+A good policy can provide a death benefit for much-needed cash to pay for expenses after an income earner is gone.

 4. Designate a retirement beneficiary